metrixorg/MetrixSDK-UnitySample/README.en.md

 You can use Metrix to track any event in your app.
 Suppose you want to track every tap on a button.
 You would have to create a new event slug in the Events Management section of your dashboard.
 Let's say that event slug is `abc123`.
 In your button's onClick method you could then add the following lines to track the click.
 <br>
-You can call this function in two ways:<br>
+You can call this function in this way:<br>
 Make a custom event that has only one specified name:<br>

 <div dir=ltr>